Interstate 95 in Pennsylvania: Delaware County

 From here, I-95 heads back into the city of Chester and runs between CSX Transportation's Philadelphia Subdivision railroad line to the northwest and urban areas to the southeast, coming to a northbound exit and southbound entrance with Kerlin Street.
-The freeway narrows to six lanes and continues closely parallel to the railroad tracks, crossing Chester Creek into the borough of Upland and passing to the southeast of Crozer-Chester Medical Center on the other side of the railroad.
+The freeway narrows to six lanes and continues closely parallel to the railroad tracks, crossing Chester Creek into the borough of Upland and passing to the southeast of the former Crozer-Chester Medical Center on the other side of the railroad.
 I-95 heads into Chester once again and comes to an interchange with PA 320 and PA 352 as it and the CSX Transportation rail line pass under several city streets.
 Following this, the freeway curves northeast near urban neighborhoods and crosses Ridley Creek into Ridley Township.
 Here, the roadway comes to a directional T interchange with the southern terminus of I-476 in the community of Woodlyn, where it also passes over Crum Creek.
 Past this interchange, I-95 widens to eight lanes and turns to the east away from the CSX Transportation line, passing near residential and commercial development and coming to bridges over US 13 without access and Amtrak's Northeast Corridor railroad line.
 The road curves east-northeast and enters the southern edge of the borough of Ridley Park, running to the north of Boeing Defense, Space & Security's Vertical Lift helicopter plant.
 The freeway heads back into Ridley Township as it reaches a diamond interchange with Stewart Avenue that serves Ridley Park.
 Past this interchange, the highway curves southeast before coming to a bridge over Darby Creek, at which point it enters Tinicum Township.
 I-95 turns to the east-northeast and passes between the creek to the north and commercial development to the south.
 The freeway comes to a cloverleaf interchange with PA 420 north of the community of Essington, where the right-most lanes in each direction serve as collector–distributor roads for the interchange.
 Past this interchange, the eight-lane freeway continues between marshland in the John Heinz National Wildlife Refuge at Tinicum to the north and developed areas to the south.
 I-95 heads north of an office park before it reaches a northbound ramp that connects to eastbound PA 291.
 Past this, the freeway comes to a bridge over Conrail Shared Assets Operations' (CSAO) Chester Secondary railroad line and PA 291 (Bartram Avenue).